About this Archive

 - LGMA, the Lesbian and Gay Medical Association', from 1988.

 - 'GLADD, the Gay and Lesbian Association of Doctors and Dentists', from c.1994.

 - 'GLADD, the Association of LGBT Doctors and Dentists', n.d.

-Scope and Content: Papers of the 'GLADD, The Association of LGBT Doctors and Dentists' consiting of papers created under it's former names 'Gay Medic Society', 'Gay Medical Information Society', 'Gay Medical Association', and 'Gay and Lesbian Associaiton of Doctors and Dentists'.
-Includes:
+Papers of 'GLADD, The Association of LGBT Doctors and Dentists' consisting of papers created under its former names 'Gay Medic Society', 'Gay Medical Information Society', 'Gay Medical Association', and 'Gay and Lesbian Association of Doctors and Dentists', including:

 - Minutes, (1981-1996)